DUNE/data-mgmt-testing/XRootESClient/MIGRATION_GUIDE.md

 **Line 175 to Line 216:**
 All instances of item[datafield] are taken from ElasticSearch-stored data.
 The data is about specific SAM events and files involved in a specific project.

+I believe that should cover everything needed for a fairly smooth migration.
+Apologies if I missed anything.
+Best of luck to you!